programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 {% include figure.html src="/images/sparql01-1.svg" caption="A visualization of what our query is looking for." %}

-When the query runs against the full database, it looks for the nodes and edges that match this statement, while excluding the rest of the data:
+When the query runs against the full database, it looks for the subjects, predicates, and objects that match this statement, while excluding the rest of the data:

-{% include figure.html src="/images/sparql02.svg" caption="A visualization of the SPARQL query, with mentioned nodes and edges in orange, and selected nodes (those that will be returned in the results) in red." %}
+{% include figure.html src="/images/sparql02.svg" caption="A visualization of the SPARQL query, with mentioned elements in orange, and selected elements (those that will be returned in the results) in red." %}

 And our results might look like this table: